Attention-Aware GNN-based Input Defense against Multi-Turn LLM Jailbreak: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have gained widespread popularity and are increasingly integrated into various applications.
-However, their capabilities can be exploited for both benign and harmful purposes.
-Despite rigorous training and fine-tuning for safety, LLMs remain vulnerable to jailbreak attacks.
-Recently, multi-turn attacks have emerged, exacerbating the issue.
-Unlike single-turn attacks, multi-turn attacks gradually escalate the dialogue, making them more difficult to detect and mitigate, even after they are identified.
+Large Language Models (LLMs) have gained significant traction in various applications, yet their capabilities present risks for both constructive and malicious exploitation.
+Despite extensive training and fine-tuning efforts aimed at enhancing safety, LLMs remain susceptible to jailbreak attacks.
+Recently, the emergence of multi-turn attacks has intensified this vulnerability.
+Unlike single-turn attacks, multi-turn attacks incrementally escalate dialogue complexity, rendering them more challenging to detect and mitigate.

-In this study, we propose G-Guard, an innovative attention-aware GNN-based input classifier designed to defend against multi-turn jailbreak attacks on LLMs.
-G-Guard constructs an entity graph for multi-turn queries, explicitly capturing relationships between harmful keywords and queries even when those keywords appear only in previous queries.
-Additionally, we introduce an attention-aware augmentation mechanism that retrieves the most similar single-turn query based on the multi-turn conversation.
-This retrieved query is treated as a labeled node in the graph, enhancing the ability of GNN to classify whether the current query is harmful.
-Evaluation results demonstrate that G-Guard outperforms all baselines across all datasets and evaluation metrics.
+In this study, we introduce G-Guard, an innovative attention-aware Graph Neural Network (GNN)-based input classifier specifically designed to defend against multi-turn jailbreak attacks targeting LLMs.
+G-Guard constructs an entity graph for multi-turn queries, which captures the interrelationships between queries and harmful keywords that present in multi-turn queries.
+Furthermore, we propose an attention-aware augmentation mechanism that retrieves the most relevant single-turn query based on the ongoing multi-turn conversation.
+The retrieved query is incorporated as a labeled node within the graph, thereby enhancing the GNN's capacity to classify the current query as harmful or benign.
+Evaluation results show that G-Guard consistently outperforms all baselines across diverse datasets and evaluation metrics, demonstrating its efficacy as a robust defense mechanism against multi-turn jailbreak attacks.